EvanJ4536/Pybot/HSV_filter_tool/ReadMe.md

 **if you dont use Runelite then you will have to edit line 13.**

+&emsp;

 Download the folder and run main.py while Runescape is open.

+2 windows will open, one for viewing the hsv filter in real time over the target window, and one for HSV value editing.